mrdunker/RTL_Workshop_VSD/README.md

   for the rest a DFF is inferred as shown in the waveform:<br />
   ![2](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/1d7489ad-d8b9-4733-94ad-cdabfc5316b2)
   <br />
-  The above statement of the inferred FF is confirmed with the below screenshot.<br/>
+  The above statement of the inferred D latch is confirmed with the below screenshot.<br/>
   ![3](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/4797f2ed-1807-4946-95e0-881150d58c5e)
   <br />
   Below is the synthesized design.<br />